Wheat or Wheatstraw Celosia

 Then, in July when I needed to do some updating, I checked Plants of the World Online by Kew and it said Celosia spicata was a synonym of Deeringia spicata.
-The photo they show of Deeringia spicata was not even a Celosia!
+The photo they show of Deeringia spicata didn’t even look like a Celosia!
 I thought, “WAIT A MINUTE!
 Something is whacky!”
 I checked with The Plant List, even though it is no longer maintained and wasn’t updated since 2013, and it said both names were accepted.
 I did some more research and came to the conclusion that the Deeringia spicata were shrubby plants and not herbaceous plants like the Celosia spicata.
-Plus, as far as I could tell, not even native to the same countries… Someone is screwey!
+Plus, as far as I could tell, not even native to the same countries… Someone is screwy!
 So, I sent an email to the senior content editor of Kew and he said my plant was Celosia argentea and “The “spicata” bit is just a horticultural indication, I don’t think this is a valid scientific name.”
 Hmmm…

 Celosia spicata Spreng. was the correct and accepted name for this species of Celosia.
 It was first documented by Curt Polycarp Joachim Sprengel in Systema Vegetabilium in 1824.
 The Plant List says the scientific name is Celosia spicata Spreng., but Tropicos (Mo.
 Botanical Garden) says Celosia spicata (Thouars) Spreng…….
 Apparently, it was first named and documented as Lestibudesia spicata by Louis-Marie Aubert du Petit Thouars in Histoire des Végétaux Recueillis dans les Isles Australes d’Afrique in 1806.